uclab-potsdam/scienceforukraine/public/pages/partners.md

 *   supporting day-to-day activities (e.g. by printing and distributing informational materials)
 *   simply endorsing and disseminating information about the initative through their communication channels (e.g. with our banners).

-If you would like to support #ScienceForUkraine and become our partner, please get in touch with the PR coordinator [Maciej Maryl](mailto:press@scienceforukraine.eu)
+If you would like to support #ScienceForUkraine and become our partner, please get in touch with the PR coordinator [Maciej Maryl(mailto:press@scienceforukraine.eu)

 ## International